 If you are concerned that there is a monitoring device on your car or spyware on your computer don't take it into your own hands to locate it.
 It's best that you contact the police or someone who is trained in safety and obtaining evidence.

 If you feel that you are in immediate danger, please call 911.
-You can also call your local domestic violence agency by calling the statewide, toll free domestic violence hotline at (888) 774-2900.
+You can also connect with a certified domestic violence advocate at Safe Connect by visiting CTSafeConnect.org or by texting/calling 888-774-2900.